 2. The Illinois River – Southern Oregon

-The Illinois River combines the best whitewater, scenery, and solitude for rafting in the lower 48 states.
+The Illinois River combines the best whitewater rafting, scenery, and solitude in the lower 48 states.
 It is such a secret due to only being run in the spring time.
-You will be blown away by the ruggedness of the canyon, endless waterfalls, clarity of the water, and the fairy landscape of moss, flowers, and lush greenery surrounding the canyon.
-Each night’s campsite is a unique, scenic experience.
-Trips meet in Grants Pass, Oregon and are doable over a long weekend.
-Come ready to battle the elements of early spring in this remote and rarely rafted river of the coastal Cascade Range.
-(Learn about our Illinois River trips.)
+You will be blown away by the ruggedness of the canyon, endless waterfalls, water clarity, and the landscape of moss, flowers, and lush greenery surrounding the canyon.

 River News of Oregon

-3. Gates of Lodore on the Green River – Northwestern Utah
+3. Gates of Lodore on the Green River – Northeastern Utah

 4. Yampa River – Northwestern Colorado/Utah